All-new DIY gin bar, double your wine every Wednesday, PLUS: an all-new menu to share

-The art of making gin was said to have started in the middle ages – according to good old Wikipedia.
-Gin is made, primarily, of juniper berries.
-Derivatives will usually incorporate locally sourced botanicals to give their gin unique characteristics and flavour.
+The art of making gin was said to have started in the middle ages.
+Made primarily of juniper berries, local gins usually incorporate locally sourced botanicals to give their gin unique characteristics and flavour.
 With all the local fynbos that grows in the Cape Town area, how could our local gins not carry the taste of Cape Town?
 These gins are local, authentic, high quality and proudly South African.

 Everyone knows what a schlep it is to be the designated driver, and sometimes it can feel like you’re missing out on the fun.
 Get someone else to drive for you!
 Kiff Kombi Tours have debuted their new tour, The Gin Jol, and it is simply the best way to get your fill of gin without having to worry about how to get there.
 Find out more about their Gin Jol.

 We won't postpone it any longer, here is our list of all of the gin distilleries in and around Cape Town that we could find!

 Locally-made gins, from Musgrave Pink Gin to Clemengold and Inverroche.
 With your choice of sweet and sour cordials, fresh fruit juice makes up the body and a range of infusion-perfect botanicals and garnishes to choose from.
 Be as creative as you like, all ingredients have been tested and balanced at the new DIY Gin Bar at Nom Nom.
 Plus: Discover loads of awesome experiences at all the locations in the Benguela Cove.